Want to move ahead this summer?

 Grades and Transcripts

-Grade reports for each term are available to students online at www.lynchburg.edu/studentsonline on the Wednesday following the end of the term.
+Grade reports for each term are available to students online on the Wednesday following the end of the term.

 Academic Record transcripts, reflecting the preceding term, are usually not available until the Friday following the end of the term.
-Courses with ending dates prior to the last day of a term are graded with the “normal” courses for that term.
+Courses with ending dates before the last day of a term are graded with the “normal” courses for that term.

-Students who wish to have transcripts sent elsewhere should make such requests in the Registrar’s Office at least two weeks before the transcript is needed.
-A $3 fee is charged for each transcript requested.
+Students who wish to have transcripts sent elsewhere should make such requests in the registrar’s office at least two weeks before the transcript is needed.
+Click here to learn more about requesting a transcript.

 All enrolled students are bound to honor high standards of conduct and to maintain the spirit of honor and integrity.
-The Honor Code (see The Hornet student handbook) is in effect during the summer session with the usual sanction for a violation as suspension from the College.
-Any student who observes a possible violation is expected to contact the professor or the Office of the Dean of Students.
+The Honor Code (see The Hornet student handbook) is in effect during the summer session with the usual sanction for a violation as suspension from the University.
+Any student who observes a possible violation is expected to contact the professor or Student Development.

 Questions or Concerns

-Contact the Office of Enrollment Services for information about admission.
-For information about graduate-level courses, visit the Graduate Studies web site: www.lynchburg.edu/graduate.
+Contact the Office of Enrollment Services for admission information.
+Learn more about graduate-level courses.